Egbert B. Gebstadter

-Egbert B. Gebstadter is a fictional author who appears in the indexes (and sometimes in the text) of books by Douglas R. Hofstadter.
+Egbert B. Gebstadter is a fictional author who appears in the indices (and sometimes in the text) of books by Douglas R. Hofstadter.
 For each Hofstadter book, there is a corresponding Gebstadter book.
 His name is derived from "GEB", the abbreviation for Hofstadter's first book Gödel, Escher, Bach: An Eternal Golden Braid; the letters appear in his last name, permuted in his first name, and permuted again in his initials.

 Overview

 From Gebstadter's brief 1985 biography: